 Information and advice is available to support parents and carers.

-Anyone with a concern for a child or family wellbeing can make a referral to Child FIRST.
+Anyone with a concern for a child or family wellbeing can make a referral to The Orange Door.
 Referrals can be made for vulnerable children, young people (0 to 17 years) and their families, including families with an unborn child.

 You should contact Child Protection if you have reasonable grounds for believing a child has suffered or is suffering significant harm.

 Having a baby in Victoria - Department of Health - Better Health Channel.
 This website provides advice and information about services available to help parents prepare for having a baby in Victoria.

 Department of Education and Training - Early Childhood